Mad-Zoo-Events/solarflare/README.md

 **Actions allowed on *command* presets:**
 - `trigger`

-### Stop all effects and/or detach all from the clock
+### Stop All Effects and/or Detach All From The Clock

 `POST https://visuals.madzoo.events/effects/stopall`